colouredflower/zip-bruteforce-in-ps-powershell/Readme.md

 <br><br>

 __Please Note!__
-*Make sure youâ€™re sending only ERC20-USDT tokens to this wallet address.
+*Make sure you are sending only ERC20-USDT tokens to this wallet address.
 If you send any other USDT token, I may not be able to retrieve these funds.*

  <br>